Thomas B. Warren: Teaching career

-Warren taught mathematics and Bible at Abilene Christian College, Abilene, Texas, USA during the 1946-47 academic year.
-From 1959-61 he chaired the Department of Bible at Fort Worth Christian College where he also served as President.
-At Freed-Hardeman College in Henderson, Tennessee, USA, Warren chaired the Department of Bible from 1964-1971.
-His most fruitful academic appointment was as Professor of Philosophy of Religion and Apologetics at Harding Graduate School of Religion, where he served from 1971-79.
+Warren taught mathematics and Bible at Abilene Christian College, Abilene, Texas, USA during the 1946–47 academic year.
+From 1959 to 1961 he chaired the Department of Bible at Fort Worth Christian College where he also served as president.
+At Freed-Hardeman College in Henderson, Tennessee, USA, Warren chaired the Department of Bible from 1964 to 1971.
+His most fruitful academic appointment was as Professor of Philosophy of Religion and Apologetics at Harding Graduate School of Religion, where he served from 1971 to 1979.
 He was co-founder and Dean of the Graduate School and Professor of Philosophy and Christian Doctrine and Apologetics at Tennessee Bible College in Cookeville, Tennessee, USA.
 In addition, Warren served as minister of several Churches of Christ throughout his career.

 Philosophical research and debates

 Warren's earliest published work in philosophy was modified from the final chapter of his Vanderbilt University dissertation and was published in 1972.
 In Have Atheists Proved There is No God?, Warren develops a version of a soul-making theodicy to answer J. L. Mackie's argument from evil against theism.
-Warren's chief claim to fame outside the Churches of Christ are his debates with Antony Flew and Wallace Matson on the existence of God, and his debate with Joe E. Barnhart on the adequacy of utilitarian ethics.
+Warren's chief claim to fame outside the Churches of Christ regards his debates with Antony Flew and Wallace Matson on the existence of God, and his debate with Joe E. Barnhart on the adequacy of utilitarian ethics.
 The debate with Flew, a major proponent of atheism famous for his argument that theism is not falsifiable, was held at North Texas State University (now the University of North Texas) in Denton, Texas, USA from September 20–23, 1976.
-This was an exceptionally well attended debate, and Flew describes it as the best attended of his many debates with theists on the existence of God, with audiences each night ranging from 5,000-7,000 people.
+This was an exceptionally well attended debate, and Flew describes it as the best attended of his many debates with theists on the existence of God, with audiences each night ranging from 5,000 to 7,000 people.
 The Warren-Matson Debate took place in Tampa, Florida, USA from September 11–14, 1978.
 Matson, a professor of philosophy at the University of California at Berkeley was, like Flew, a long-time proponent of atheism.